 In the span of just a few short months, we've developed a testing capacity unmatched and unrivaled anywhere in the world, and it's not even close.

-This is a core element of our plan to safely and gradually reopen America, and we're opening and we're starting, and there's enthusiasm like I haven't seen in a long time.
+And we're opening and we're starting, and there's enthusiasm like I haven't seen in a long time.

 Every American should be proud of the amazing array of talent, skill, and enterprise our nation has brought to this challenge.

-Three weeks ago we were conducting roughly 150,000 tests per day.
+Three weeks ago, we were conducting roughly 150,000 tests per day.

-This week the United States will pass 10 million tests conducted, nearly double the number of any other country.
+This week, the United States will pass 10 million tests conducted, nearly double the number of any other country.

-We're testing more people per capita than South Korea, the United Kingdom, France, Japan, Sweden, Finland, Finland, and many other countries, and in some cases combined.
+We're testing more people per capita than South Korea, the United Kingdom, France, Japan, Sweden, Finland, and many other countries, and in some cases combined.

 On Friday, the FDA authorized coronavirus antigen test, an alternative testing technology that can be much more readily manufactured.

-Queedel Corporation, which makes this newly authorized point of care test, estimates that it will be able to manufacture 150,000 tests per day, immediately increasing to 300,000 tests per day within just a few weeks.
+Quidel Corporation, which makes this newly authorized point of care test, estimates that it will be able to manufacture 150,000 tests per day, immediately increasing to 300,000 tests per day within just a few weeks.

-To further expand our nation's testing capabilities, this afternoon I am announcing that my administration is and we've got this all approved, it's all done, is sending $1 billion to America's states, territories, and tribes.
+To further expand our nation's testing capabilities this afternoon, I am announcing that my administration is, and we've got this all approved, it's all done, is sending $1 billion to America's states, territories, and tribes.

 So this has all been approved.

-We've gotten it done, completed, the money is going out.
+We've gotten it done, completed.

-This major investment will ensure that America continues to conduct more tests than any country on Earth by far.
+This major investment will ensure that America continues to conduct more tests than any country on earth by far.

-I said from the beginning that the Federal Government would back up the States and help them build their testing capability and capacities, and that's exactly what's happened.
+I said from the beginning that the federal government would back up the states and help them build their testing capability and capacities, and that's exactly what's happened.

 This partnership has truly flourished.

-We have really had a very good relationship with the States and the Governors and other representatives within the States.
+We have really had a very good relationship with the states and the governors and other representatives within the states.

 A relationship like I think I can honestly say has not been seen in this country for many, many years.

-The governors and us are working together very closely, not only on testing, but on ventilators, where we have a capacity that's, at this point, virtually unlimited.
+The governors and us are working together very closely, not only on testing, but on ventilators, where we have a capacity that's at this point virtually unlimited.

-And we're sending ventilators, as you've probably heard from other countries, We're sending many, many thousands of ventilators to other countries because they're in tremendous need.
+We're sending many, many thousands of ventilators to other countries because they're in tremendous need.

 And I think building up a lot of goodwill, but much more importantly than that, we're saving a lot of lives.